ashleygould/myamazingapp/doc/source/solution_1.rst

 Application Load Balancer instance distributes incoming traffic among the EC2 instances and handles SSL off-loading.

-Application specific system configuration are managed via Puppet.
+Application specific system configurations are managed via Puppet.
 Passwords for external services are supplied to puppet manifests via GPG encrypted hiera data (hiera-eyaml-gpg).

 This full stack should be replicated to create a QA or staging environment for validating application code and for testing AWS infrastructure modifications.
-A non-redundant version of this stack with a single EC2 instance should be used for application puppet manifest development.
-All three stacks can share the same VPC, but a separate set of security groups is used for each environment.
+A non-redundant version of this stack with a single EC2 instance should be used for application and puppet manifest development.
+All three stacks can share the same VPC, but a separate set of security groups should be used for each environment.

 :ref:`solution_1_details`